c3rb3ru5d3d53c/binlex/README.md

 - **AllelePair**: `"4c"` or `"8b"`
 - **Gene**: `"4"` or `"c"`

-Using the **binlex** API it is possible to mutate these chromosomes, their allelepairs and genes to facilitate genetic programming.
+Using the **binlex** API it is possible to mutate these chromosomes, their allele pairs and genes to facilitate genetic programming.

 Genetic programming in this context can have several benifits including but not limited to:
 - Hunting for novel samples given a dataset